RenanKummer/snake-cli/README.md

 # Description
-The classic Snake game from Nokia made for Windows' command line (either PowerShell or CMD).
+The classic Snake game from Nokia for Windows command line (either PowerShell or CMD).
 This project is the final assignment of my university class _Algorithms & Programming_.

 # How to Build & Test
 ### **Prerequisites:**